Jackson-DKMG/Countdown/README.md

 All targets and intermediary archives are then securely wiped (as securely as a journaled filesystem allows anyway.
 I don't have the understanding and knowledge to really eliminate everything from a disk).
 As this time, system only handles local directories.
 Should be possible to add support for remote locations but I don't have the use for that.

-Worth knowing, the password to decrypt the archive -- in case you're not actually dead and just didn't have any internet for over a week -- is the hashed form of the interface password.
-Algorithm is SHA-512.
+<b>Worth knowing, the password to decrypt the archive -- in case you're not actually dead and just didn't have any internet for over a week -- is the hashed form of the interface password.
+Algorithm is SHA-512.</b>

-The files should be owned, readable and executable by root only (700), otherwise the password (stored in data.xml) can be recovered.
+The files should be owned, readable and executable by root only (700), otherwise the password (stored in data.xml) can be recovered, although in its hashed form, so it won't allow access to the interface itself (which requires the plaintext password).

-Doesn't sound too safe but I couldn't find a better way.
-Maybe use a reversible algorithm for obfuscating the password, but then again if the files are readable anyone can decrypt the hashed password.
+Doesn't sound too practical but I couldn't find a better way.

 If any issue, just delete data.xml and open the interface again.
 Should allow you to configure things again.